 Stanislav Shidlovsky, Dean of FIT TSU

 The decision to create a new program for training UAS specialists was dictated by the growing demand for these professions.
-According to statistics from the RosNavyk platform for monitoring and analyzing in-demand professions, more than 1,000 vacancies have been identified in Russia in the last six months alone for people who are knowledgeable in UAV systems.
+According to statistics from the RosNavyk platform for monitoring and analyzing in-demand professions, over the past six months alone, more than 1,000 vacancies have been identified in Russia for people who understand UAV systems.

-Earlier, www1.ru reported that Russia will begin training pilots for agro-drones at universities in Stavropol.
+Earlier, www1.ru reported that pilots for agro-drones will begin to be trained in universities of Stavropol in Russia.

 Read materials on the topic:

-A program for training drone operators will start in Russian schools on September 1
+A program for training drone operators will start in Russian schools from September 1

-More than a million Russian schoolchildren will be taught how to develop and assemble drones
+More than a million Russian schoolchildren will be taught to develop and assemble drones

-First of all - drones: a training center for UAV piloting has opened in Moscow
+First things first – drones: a UAV piloting training center has opened in Moscow

 Sources